|In-state Tuition (per semester hour, unless noted)||$915|

 Points of Distinction

-CHARTERED BY THE REPUBLIC of Texas in 1845, the University of Mary Hardin-Baylor (UMHB) is dedicated to preparing students for lives of leadership, service, and faith-informed discernment in a global society.
-Academic excellence, personal attention, broad-based scholarship, and a Baptist vision for education have distinguished this Christ-centered learning community for over 170 years.
+THE UNIVERSITY OF MARY HARDIN-BAYLOR (UMHB) prepares students for lives of leadership, service, and faith-informed discernment in a global society.
+Academic excellence, personal attention, broad-based scholarship, and a Baptist vision for education have distinguished this Christ-centered learning community for 174 years.

 The university offers bachelor’s degrees in fifty undergraduate majors, ten master’s degree programs, and three doctoral degrees in education, nursing practice, and physical therapy.
 In 2018, UMHB created the Mayborn College of Health to offer a wide variety of undergraduate and graduate programs organized into three schools: The Scott & White School of Nursing, the School of Exercise and Sport Science, and School of Health Professions.

 UMHB recently expanded Hardy Hall to enable it to serve as headquarters for both the physical therapy and occupational therapy programs.
 The facility’s new wing offers state-of-the art learning spaces—such as a driving simulation lab, a convenience store, and Moe’s Southwest Grill—where students learn how to help patients master basic skills needed in work settings.

 UMHB also completed construction of a new design lab this year for its Engineering program.
 The facility includes labs for the fabrication of electrical and mechanical engineering projects, as well as design spaces and workshops where students can work in teams to brainstorm and create engineering solutions.